 Students applying to be a tutor with Knack will need to submit a transcript.
 Students may obtain an unofficial transcript at Marshall BRITE Student.
 You will need to login with your Marshall username and password.

-Other On-Campus Tutoring Resources
+Additional On-Campus Tutoring Resources

-Our partnership with Knack College Tutoring provides centralized tutoring for a undergraduate students; however, students can also seek tutoring assistance in the following areas.
+Our partnership with Knack College Tutoring provides centralized tutoring for a undergraduate students; however, students can also seek tutoring assistance in the following areas:

 Students with documented learning disabilities can seek accommodations by applying for services through our Office of Disability Services.

-Paid tutoring is available for students who participate in the Higher Education for Learning Problems (H.E.L.P.)
+Paid tutoring is also available for students who participate in the Higher Education for Learning Problems (H.E.L.P.)
 Program and The College Program for Students with Autism Spectrum Disorder.

 Tutoring Services, Communications Building, Room 211